Bashkim Ajdini: Return to VfL Osnabrück

 On 20 June 2023, Ajdini returned to VfL Osnabrück, shortly before promoted to 2.
 Bundesliga.

+Retirement

+On 7 May 2026, Ajdini announced his retirement.

 International career

 Ajdini was eligible for Kosovo and Germany internationally, as well as Sweden, his birthplace.
 On 25 May 2021, he received a call-up from Kosovo for the friendly matches against San Marino and Malta, he was an unused substitute in these matches.

 Personal life

 Ajdini was born in Halmstad, Sweden, where his parents had emigrated to escape the tensions of the Yugoslav Wars, and later settled in Schloß Holte-Stukenbrock, Germany.
 His family was deported back to Veliki Trnovac in August 2003, but he returned to Germany a year later after being adopted by a German family living in Hövelhof and taking their surname Renneke instead of his original surname Ajdini.
 On 5 March 2019, he re-took his birth surname "Ajdini".